Advertisement

 Year in and year out, the MIND Diet ranks among U.S. News and World Report’s best diets.
 What makes it so effective?

-For starters, it's not a diet of deprivation.
-Instead, the MIND Diet encourages you to eat specific, delicious options that support your heart and brain health.
-You’ll be motivated to make healthy swaps because MIND Diet foods are satisfying and can lower your risk of chronic illnesses like Alzheimer’s and heart disease.
+The MIND Diet encourages you to eat specific, delicious options that support your heart and brain health.
+It’s not a diet of deprivation.
+You’ll be motivated to make healthy swaps because MIND Diet foods are satisfying and may help to lower your risk of chronic illnesses like Alzheimer’s and heart disease.

 buffet, bbq, friends eating